david-chidester/Cruise-Industry-Market-Research/CONTRIBUTING.md

 5. Squash commits `git rebase -i <hash or HEAD~2>`
    - Use `git log` to find the hash number
    - `HEAD~#` is the last number of commits
-   - the UI is interactive and help guide you to squashing your commits
+   - The UI is interactive and help guide you to squashing your commits

 6. `git fetch --all` Grab the master branch